What is Women's and Gender Studies?

 - Absolutely!
 Anyone interested in issues concerning gender, sexuality, and human rights will find WGS a great addition to their major field of study.

-- Would do I contact for more information about WGS?
+- Who do I contact for more information about Women's and Gender Studies?

 - Dr. Jennifer J. Thomas, Director of WGS